ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 ### Concerns or Possible Changes
 There are some reserved parameter names as a result of dirty hack.
 See `Audio.render()` in `common/wave.js`.

-It might be better to separate the code to read exported randomization recipes, and the code to read local randomization recipes.

 ## Aims
-UhhyouWebSynthesizers are mostly about experimentation.
+UhhyouWebSynthesizers is mostly about experimentation.
 So the code aims to produce prototypes as fast as possible.

-I'm trying to maximize code reuse on GUI.
+I'm trying to maximize the code reuse on GUI.
 Visualization is omitted to speed up the DSP development.

-On DSP, duplication with subtle difference is allowed for fine tuning.
+On DSP, duplication with subtle differences is allowed for fine tuning.
 For example, it's better to reimplement feedback comb if components on the feedback path interact with the feedback signal.

 Providing escape hatch is important.
 Most ideas aren't great.
 So it's better to write quick dirty code to check if it's worth pursuing before committing to write better structured code.